Cashmere Mountain

 Cashmere Mountain is an 8514 ft mountain summit located in Chelan County of Washington state.
 Cashmere Mountain is situated within the Alpine Lakes Wilderness, on land managed by the Okanogan–Wenatchee National Forest.
 It is part of the Wenatchee Mountains which are subset of the Cascade Range.
-Its nearest higher neighbor is Cannon Mountain, 4.4 mi to the southeast.
+The nearest higher neighbor is Cannon Mountain, 4.4 mi to the southeast.
 Precipitation runoff from this mountain drains into tributaries of Icicle Creek, which in turn is a tributary of the Wenatchee River.

 Climate

-Most weather fronts originate in the Pacific Ocean, and travel east toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
+Most weather fronts originating in the Pacific Ocean travel east toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snow onto the Cascades.
 As a result, the Cascades experience high precipitation, especially during the winter months in the form of snowfall.
 During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.